Relief of South America and minerals. Landforms of South America

 6. What is the dependence of relief on the structure of the earth's crust?

-One group evaluates the minerals located in the Andes mountains, the other on the Brazilian plateau, and the third on the lowlands.
+One group evaluates mineral resources located in the Andes mountains, another on the Brazilian plateau, and a third on the lowlands.

 The dependence of types of minerals on the structure of the earth's crust is revealed.

-Identification of causal relationships (filling in the systematizing table)
+Identification of cause and effect relationships (filling out a systematizing table)

-Using the maps of the atlas, fill out a systematizing table and, based on a comparison of the relief, structure and minerals in the Andes mountains, the Brazilian plateau and the Amazonian lowland, identify cause-and-effect relationships
+Using atlas maps, fill out a systematic table and, based on a comparison of relief, structure and minerals in the Andes Mountains, the Brazilian Plateau and the Amazon Lowland, identify cause-and-effect relationships

 Parts of the mainland